-Access to the District's Computer Systems When Students are Engaged in Remote Learning
+b.
+Access to District Computer Systems When Students Are Engaged in Remote Learning

-During the COVID-19 pandemic, the Board and the Administration recognize that technology is integral to the delivery of instruction if the district implements any form of digital or remote learning.
+The Board and the Administration recognize that technology is integral to the delivery of instruction if and when the district implements any form of digital or remote learning.
 The district may therefore provide students with remote access to some or all of the district's computer systems so that students may access the district's virtual learning environment.
 Such access, if granted, is provided solely for education-related purposes.
 Use of the district's computer systems will be allowed only for students who comply with district policies and procedures concerning computer system use, and demonstrate the ability to use the computer systems in a considerate and responsible manner.

 These computer systems are expensive to purchase, install and maintain.
 As the property of the district, these computer systems must be carefully handled and their integrity preserved for the benefit of all.
-Therefore, students will be required to adhere to a set of policies and procedures, as set forth in detail below.
+Therefore, students will be required to adhere to a set of policies and procedures, as set forth in detail below, in conjunction with their use of the computer systems.
 Violations may lead to withdrawal of the access privilege and/or disciplinary measures in accordance with the Board's student discipline policy.